Punktum-dk/epp-service-specification/README.md

 - If the status `pendingCreate` is set, see [domain create](#domain-create)
 - If the status `pendingDelete` is set
-- If the domain name is on hold or blocked, meaning it has been suspended by DK Hostmaster
+- If the domain name is on hold or blocked, meaning it has been suspended by Punktum dk
 - If the domain name is superordinate to a name server, which has active name service
 - If the domain completed ID-control unsuccessfully